-Introducing the Alpha-Stim AID.
+Introducing the Alpha-Stim AID Device.
 This wearable device calms and relaxes the body by sending tiny electric currents through earclips, increasing the frequency of the soothing Alpha waves in the brain.
-In new trials conducted by the NHS, 63% of patients saw an improvement in anxiety symptoms while 77% achieved total remission.
+In new trials conducted by the NHS, 63% of patients saw an improvement in anxiety symptoms.

 Although statistics can be impressive, in our experience it's also incredibly useful to hear about genuine experiences using the technology.
 We spoke to Victoria, one of our valued customers, about her Alpha-Stim journey to see what it was really like to use the device.

 Tell us a little more about your background...

 When I was asked if I would like to trial the Alpha-Stim AID Device I didn't dare to have too much hope.
 The AID is hailed as a "drug-free treatment that works" for anxiety, depression and insomnia, and having lived for as long as I can remember with all three, this sounded too good to be true.

 I went into it with a faint kind of optimism; I wanted it to work but didn't want the disappointment if it didn't make me feel better.
 I am happy to say that following a full 10-week programme I feel much, much better than before.
 My moods have levelled, and when life starts to feel as if it may get back on top of me using the Alpha-Stim lowers my anxiety.
 I can think rationally about navigating through situations that arise without spiralling into a complete panic.
 I don’t get the shakes from the sheer thought of a meeting at work, I can do my weekly food shop without listening to loud music to drown out the noise, and I can even say that I get a good night’s sleep now.

 What solutions had you tried in the past?